-The big union disputes in which the firm was embroiled in the 70s and 80s have given way to a broader engagement in social justice, perhaps best expressed today in its fight against sexual abuse and its strong advocacy for workers' rights to compensation and fair workplace laws.
+The big union disputes in which the firm was embroiled in the 70's and 80's have given way to a broader engagement in social justice, perhaps best expressed today in its fight against sexual and institutional abuse and its strong advocacy for workers' rights to compensation and fair workplace laws.

-In seeking to establish a forum to encourage cooperation among labor law firms and to resist legislation detrimental to working people, Ryan Carlisle Thomas led the formation of the Australian Plaintiff Lawyers Association in 1992.
+In seeking to establish a forum to encourage cooperation among labor law firms and to resist legislation detrimental to working people, Ryan Carlisle Thomas led the formation of the Australian Plaintiff Lawyers Association in 1994.
 This organisation eventually became the Australian Lawyers Alliance.
-Managing partner Ron Pearce was the first national treasurer of the organization.
+Managing Partner, Ron Pearce, was the first national treasurer of that organization.

 As its portfolio of legal services has grown, so too has its presence across metropolitan Melbourne and regional Victoria.
-The several offices in which it was once housed in Dandenong, Melbourne and Bendigo have grown into a comprehensive network that spans 24 offices across metropolitan Melbourne and regional Victoria.
-The largest single expansion of the firm's reach occurred in 2007 when it acquired the 100-year-old law firm Stringer Clark in 2007.
+The several offices in which it was once housed in Dandenong, Melbourne and Bendigo have grown into a comprehensive network that spans 22 offices across metropolitan Melbourne and regional Victoria.
+The largest single expansion of the firm's reach occurred in 2007 when it acquired the 100-year-old law firm Stringer Clark.
 The acquisition saw it become the largest law firm in Western Victoria.
 Stringer Clark continues to trade under its original name.

 Yet, in spite of its growth, the firm has held fast to the easy informality and client care ethos of a smaller company.

-Today, Ryan Carlisle Thomas employs more than 120 people across the State, offering a broad range of services designed to cater for the broadest possible legal needs of working people whether at work or in their private lives.
+Today, Ryan Carlisle Thomas employs more than 150 people across the State, offering a wide range of services designed to cater for the broadest possible legal needs of working people and their families at work and in their private lives.

-Family law, wills and probate, property and conveyancing, small business advice, and criminal law complete our suite of services which are designed to meet the legal needs of our clients both in and outside of work.
+Family and relationship law, wills and estates, property and conveyancing and small business advice complete our suite of services which are designed to meet the legal needs of our clients both in and outside of work.